SSWConsulting/SSW.Rules.Content/rules/employee-kpis/rule.md

 ### How KPIs should be used
 KPIs are a tool for evaluating employee performance during an Annual Employee Review.

-There should be a standardized list of KPIs that the Review Manager uses to collate scoring data about how well the employee is doing in each area.

 Each KPI would have a weight denoting how important it is, and a score denoting how well the employee has done.